Adroiti/docs-for-code-review-tools/RuboCop/Lint-DuplicateCaseCondition.md

 ## Description

-This cop checks that there are no repeated conditions used in `case when` expressions.
+This rule checks that there are no repeated conditions used in `case when` expressions.

-### Example
+## Examples

 ```ruby
 # bad